Operant conditioning, also known as instrumental conditioning, uses rewards and punishments to connect behavior with outcomes.

-He identified specific schedules of reinforcement each having its own frequencies and timings.
-These different reinforcement patterns had varying effects on extinction and learning speed.
-Skinner and Ferster found ways in which delivery of reinforcement takes place.
+He identified different schedules of reinforcement with their own frequencies and timings.
+These patterns had varying effects on extinction and learning speed.
+Skinner and Ferster discovered methods of delivering reinforcement.

 It is the rate at which the rat presses the lever.

-This type of schedule rewards behavior only when they meet a specified number of responses.
-For example, after completing every 5th chore a child may receive a star.
-However, by following this schedule the response rate slows down as soon the reward is received.
-Only after a certain behavior has occurred for a specified time a behavior is reinforced.
-The rate of response is fast while the extinction rate is medium.
+This schedule rewards behavior after a certain number of responses.
+For example, a child may receive a star after every 5th chore.
+However, the response rate slows down once the reward is received.
+The behavior is reinforced only after it has occurred for a specified time.
+The response rate is fast, but the extinction rate is medium.

-Three types of responses are generally identified.
-These include neutral, reinforcing, and punishing.
-Neutral responses are neither negative nor positive.
-While reinforcing responses are deemed positive and punishing responses are deemed negative.
+Three types of responses are generally identified: neutral, reinforcing, and punishing.
+Neutral responses are neither negative nor positive, while reinforcing responses are positive and punishing responses are negative.
 Behavior shaping and token economy are examples of behavior modification.

-The concept is used to explain various behaviors from the learning process to language acquisition.
-One of its practical applications is the use of token money which is widely used in prisons, psychiatric hospitals, and schools.
+The concept explains various behaviors in learning and language acquisition.
+One practical application is the use of token money in prisons, psychiatric hospitals, and schools.